 "National governing body" means a group of persons who adopt rules and formulate policy on behalf of a national firearm sporting organization.

-treatment as an out-patient or is provided services by a public or private mental health facility, and who poses a clear and present danger to himself, herself, or to others.
+receives mental health treatment as an out-patient or is otherwise provided services by a public or private mental health facility, and who poses a clear and present danger to himself, herself, or to others.

 "Person with a developmental disability" means a person with a disability which is attributable to any other condition which results in impairment similar to that caused by an intellectual disability and which requires services similar to those required by persons with intellectual disabilities.
 The disability must originate before the age of 18

 years, be expected to continue indefinitely, and constitute a substantial disability.
 This disability results, in the professional opinion of a physician, clinical psychologist, or qualified examiner, in significant functional limitations in 3 or more of the following areas of major life activity:

 "Person with an intellectual disability" means a person with a significantly subaverage general intellectual functioning which exists concurrently with impairment in adaptive behavior and which originates before the age of 18 years.

 "Physician" has the meaning as defined in Section 1-120 of the Mental Health and Developmental Disabilities Code.